Deep learning with missing data: Simulations

 Thus, Models~1 and~3 are MCAR, while Models~2 and~4 are MNAR.
 In Models~1 and~2, the different coordinates of the covariates are independent, while in Models~3 and~4 we introduce positive correlation between $X_{0,1}$ and $X_{0,4}$, and between $X_{0,3}$ and $X_{0,5}$.
 In each case, the true regression function depends only on the first three components of $\bm X_0$; this facilitates computation of the Bayes risk via Monte Carlo integration.

 The results of our simulations over 100 repetitions are presented in Figure~\ref{fig:synthetic-data}.
-We observe that for all four models, PENN improves the performance of each imputation technique, often dramatically.
+We observe that for all four models, PENN improves the performance of vanilla NNs for each imputation technique, often dramatically.
 In particular, it is able to substantially remedy the strikingly poor performance of \texttt{NN\_MF} for Models~2 and~4.
 It seems that, to some extent, more successful imputation techniques for the vanilla neural network estimator tend to yield more successful PENN estimators.
+The XGBoost and random forest methods are competitive for Model~1, but less so for the other three models.
+In Appendix~\ref{sec:embeddings-syn}, we also provide visualisations of the learned pattern embeddings.